 The International Health Regulations (IHR) Strengthening Project launched in 2016 with UK Aid funding from the Department of Health and Social Care to provide expert technical assistance to selected countries and regions to improve their compliance with the WHO IHR (2005).

-The project is delivered by Public Health England (PHE) an executive agency of the UK Department of Health and Social Care.
-PHE provides evidence-based scientific expertise and support to government, local government, the NHS, Parliament, industry and the public.
+The project is delivered by UK Health Security Agency (UKHSA) an executive agency of the UK Department of Health and Social Care.
+UKHSA provides evidence-based scientific expertise and support to government, local government, the NHS, Parliament, industry and the public.

 The project works in partnership with National Public Health Institutes, ministries of health and regional organisations, to support public health system strengthening and IHR implementation.